CSEdelft/competitions/README.md

 * implemented using links
 * links are structs
-* pushing and popping are supported
+* pushing and popping operations are supported
 * dynamically allocated with malloc and free
 * no memory leaks